kynex7510/3dbrew/content/GSP_Shared_Memory.md

 ## Commands

 Addresses specified in parameters are virtual addresses.
-Address and size parameters except for command 0 and command 5 must be 8-byte aligned.
+Depending on the command, there might be constraints on the accepted parameters.
+In general, some commands require parameters to be aligned, and addresses are expected to be on [linear](Memory_Management#memory_mapping "wikilink"), [QTM](Memory_layout#0x1f000000_new_3ds_only "wikilink") or VRAM memory.

 ### Trigger DMA Request